-After the interview assessment with the Selection Board, an applicant may be asked to attend a polygraph examination.
+After the interview assessment with the Selection Board, a review of the pre-polygraph questionnaire will be completed by the Inspector in charge of the Recruiting Unit.
+Then, an applicant may be asked to attend a polygraph examination.
 Pre-employment polygraphs are conducted by a polygraph examiner.
-After initial introductions and the completion of required administrative forms, the polygraph examiner will conduct a review of the questions and responses provided in your application and pre-polygraph questionnaire .
+After initial introductions and the completion of required administrative forms, the polygraph examiner will conduct a review of the questions and responses provided in your application and pre-polygraph questionnaire.
 The polygraph examiner will also explain how the polygraph instrument is used.
 He or she will then ask you to participate in a brief examination wherein you are asked a selection of questions while monitored by the sensors of the polygraph instrument.
 The entire process takes approximately 2-3 hours.

 The polygraph examiner makes no decisions regarding applicants’ overall suitability and reliability to become a police officer.
 After a polygraph is completed, the examiner will submit a report to the Recruiting Unit.